Je-Leo-AS/Curriculo/main.typ

 #project(
   title: "Virtual Assistant",
   description: [
-    - Multimodal assistant with LangChain for NLP, FastAPI for backend and speech recognition.
+    - Multimodal assistant with LangChain for NLP, FastAPI for backend, and speech recognition.
 Frontend in JavaScript.
   ],
   date-from: ""
 )